Guidelines Regarding Political Activity by Staff of the University of Iowa

 The policy on Responsibilities to the Community (OM III-15.6) states that a "faculty member does not use the classroom to solicit support for personal views and opinions."
 This faculty policy provides guidance for staff members in instructional roles.
 Controversial political topics may certainly be introduced into classroom discussions and in other instructional contexts—and should be—but with appropriate regard to context.
 The Board of Regents, State of Iowa policy on Academic Freedom states, "University teachers shall be entitled to academic freedom in the classroom in discussing the teachers’ course subject, but shall not introduce into the teaching controversial matters that have no relation to the subject."
 University policy further provides that "[o]n controversial issues within the scope of the course a reasonable range of opinion should be presented.
 When the faculty member presents his or her own views on such issues, they should always be identified as such." per the Operations Manual guidelines on Responsibilities to Students (OM III-15.2).
 Moreover, "[e]very student is entitled to the same intellectual freedom which the faculty member enjoys.
 The faculty member must respect that freedom.
 Restraints must not be imposed upon the student's search for or consideration of diverse or contrary opinion….
 The classroom must remain a place where free and open discussion of all content and issues relevant to a course can take place."

 Teaching and mentoring occur outside the classroom as well as within it.
-When interacting with students, neither faculty nor staff should purport to speak for the university and should take care to clarify when their comments represent their own personal views.
+When interacting with students, staff should take care to clarify when their comments represent their own personal views.
 Similarly, staff should refrain from displaying or communicating political messages in places or in ways that might imply university support for the message.
 For instance, displaying political messages may ordinarily be permissible in private workspaces.
 However, if such political messages would be immediately visible to the public or to public areas – for example, if posted on a staff member’s outward-facing window or on the outside of an office door facing a public space – the staff member should consider whether those materials might suggest university support for the message.
 In addition, staff members are encouraged to consider whether communicating, displaying, or wearing a particular political message may adversely affect their ability to show respect for and elicit "diverse or contrary opinion" in the classroom.

 The foregoing policies apply to all faculty, including adjunct faculty.
 For more information about faculty rights and responsibilities, please contact Lois Geist, Associate Provost for Faculty at 467-4674 or firstname.lastname@example.org.
 They provide guidance regarding political views in the instructional context generally.